The Year-god’s Daughter

 Bards described Helice as a fierce bare-breasted giantess who, in her youth, entered into battle alongside her warriors and slaughtered her share of Crete’s foes.

 His slave chuckled at such stories; he didn’t deny or support them.
 Looking at her, Menoetius understood why.
 Helice was no giantess.
 She possessed the small, fragile bone structure of pure Cretan blood, smooth olive skin and almond-shaped eyes.
-Her black hair, graying at the temples, fell in loose ringlets but for an intricate knot wound over the crown of her head, proclaiming her special sanctity and connection to Goddess Athene.
+Her black hair, greying at the temples, fell in loose ringlets but for an intricate knot wound over the crown of her head, proclaiming her special sanctity and connection to Goddess Athene.
 Gold chains twined with the curls and fell across her forehead to her brows.
 Wrought serpents with eyes of lapis lazuli wove around her upper arms.
-A belt, crusted with jewels, cinched her waist and accented a tight, embroidered open-faced bodice framing breasts tipped with rouge.
+A belt, crusted with gems, cinched her waist and accented a tight, embroidered open-faced bodice framing breasts tipped with rouge.
 She bore a striking resemblance to the ornamental statues of Athene he’d seen being churned out in the Knossos workshops.
 Surely this woman was too delicate to have ever lifted sword or spear.

 He almost forgot the present crisis as stories and claims leaped one over the next.
 Here stood a leader, a female at that, whose naval fleet kept the entire arrogant gaggle of war-hungry Kindred Kings skulking on the mainland like punished children.
 Spots danced through his vision.
 For a moment, in his awe, he’d stopped breathing.